bljustice/udacity-ab-testing/README.md

 The pre-enrollment experiment would be setup as follows with the following metrics.

-**Design:** Users are either filtered into the experiment group, which completes the pre-requisites.
-The other group is not filtered and enrolls in the free-trial normally.
+**Design:** Users are either diverted into the experiment group, which completes the pre-requisites, or the control group, which is not filtered and enrolls in the free-trial normally.

 **Null Hypothesis:** The additional pre-requisite measures will not increase the number of students that continue on past the free-trial period by the statistically significant difference defined.